Rory Stewart: Personal life

-In 2012, Stewart married American Shoshana Clark, a former employee.
-They had their first child in November 2014, a son whom Stewart delivered at home in the absence of medical assistance, and their second son was born in April 2017.
+In November 2012, Stewart married Shoshana Clark, an American and former employee, in Crieff, Perth and Kinross.
+Their first child, a son, was born in November 2014, whom Stewart delivered in the absence of medical assistance.
+Their second son was born in April 2017.

-Stewart lives in South Kensington, London as well as Dufton, Cumbria.
+Stewart lives in South Kensington, London, as well as Dufton, Cumbria.
 He is a member of the Athenaeum Club and the Special Forces Club.
-He is said to be proficient in 11 languages.
-In 2021 Stewart and his family moved to Jordan for two years to work on a Turquoise Mountain Foundation project.
+He is said to be proficient in 11 languages, though he claims to be "mediocre" in several of them.
+From 2021 to 2023, Stewart and his family lived in Jordan while he worked on a Turquoise Mountain Foundation project.

-In March 2022, Stewart launched The Rest is Politics podcast with former Labour Party communications director Alastair Campbell.
-The pair discuss current political news stories.

-Stewart also hosts the BBC Radio 4 Podcast The Long History Of Argument where he discusses the history of debates.
+In January 2025 Stewart became embroiled in an argument with US vice president JD Vance, who accused Stewart of believing he had an IQ of 130 "when it is really 110."
+Stewart had commented on Twitter describing Vance's political views as a "bizarre take" on the Bible.